 Awards and party with food and beverages following at the club!

-- Students will compete only against other students in their respective flight.
-There will be two finalists from each division.
+- Students will compete against other students in their respective grouping.
+The number of groups competing will depend on entries.
+There will be two finalists from each group.

 - The finalists in each division will go on to compete in the Finals on Thursday, April 13th.